Team Tony cultivates, curates and shares Tony Robbins’ stories and core principles, to help others achieve an

 Then, 20 years later, the researchers went back and interviewed the class members again to find out what their lives were like.
 They noted that the 3% that had written their goals for a specific plan seemed to be happier and more well-adjusted than the others.
 Of course, that is subjective.
 But they also found that the 3% group was worth more in financial terms than the other 97% who did not have clear goals.

 This is the power of goals.
 Goals allow us to create our future in advance and enable us to get what we want.
-They allow us to envision our destiny, and, in turn, shape our lives.
+They allow us to envision our destiny and, in turn, shape our lives.
 They give us direction and hope.

 Now, we all have goals,whether they are as banal as merely getting through the day and getting the laundry done or as lofty as becoming President of the United States.
 The problem with most people’s goals is that they don’t exactly inspire you to jump out of bed in the morning.
 The key to learning how to get what you want is setting meaningful goals.
 Meaningful goals create emotion and drive inside of you.
 They spur you to grow and expand.
 Not only do they spark a sense of hunger inside you, but they allow the other areas of your life to thrive as well as you pursue your ultimate vision.
 But if you want meaningful goals, then you must create goals that are compelling enough to draw these emotions out of you.